oliver-richman/termivore/README.md

 - 🕹️ **Prompt** (SOON): prompt the user for input with customizable options and validation
 - 🎚️ **Slider** (SOON): allow the user to input a value using a slider with customizable range and step
 - 🌈 **Colors and Styles** (SOON): add colors and styles to text output with support for ANSI escape codes, RGB and Hex
-- 🧐 **Argument Parsing** (SOON): parse command-line arguments with support for options, flags, and values
+- 🧐 **Argument Parsing** (SOON): parse command line arguments with support for options, flags, and values
-- 🤖 **Auto-suggestion** (SOON): provide auto-suggestion for command-line input using fuzzy search
+- 🤖 **Auto-suggestion** (SOON): provide auto-suggestion for command line input using fuzzy search
-- 🤝 **Interactive** (SOON): provide interactive command-line interfaces with support for mouse events and key bindings
+- 🤝 **Interactive** (SOON): provide interactive command line interfaces with support for mouse events and key bindings

 <br />